nresare/pam-ssh-agent/README.md

 ## Usage

-* If you are usinga debian derived operating system, use `debuild -b` to build a `.deb` package with the shared object and install it with `dpkg`
+* If you are using a debian derived operating system, use `debuild -b` to build a `.deb` package with the shared object and install it with `dpkg`
 * install `doas`, to ensure that you have a different way of elevating your privileges than sudo.
   You will need to add a `permit` line in `/etc/doas.conf` for it to work.
 This is not strictly